 Fruitcakes seem to be popular all over the world.
 Some of the Mexican fruitcakes are made with dried or candied fruit.
 Others and probably most are made with fresh tropical fruits.
 The Rosca de reyes or king’s cake is also a famous fruitcake; I would say it is more like our coffee cakes and usually the fruit is placed on the top.
 This is used to celebrate Kings Day on January 6.
 All of these are very good and sometimes flavored with spices.

 The people of Mexico love spices; that is apparent in all their foods.
-This is also true with their Mexican cake recipes; spice cakes are quite popular.
+When I learned how to make Mexican cake recipes, I found this also true.
 Chocolate cakes are often laced with cinnamon, ginger, cumin, chili powder and even cayenne pepper to spice it up.
 You can also expect to see Mexican cake recipes combining locally produced coffee to these cake also.
 A chocolate coffee spice cake sounds real tasty!

 This is a delicious Mexican Cake recipe that everyone loves.